hotosm/osm-fieldwork/docs/about/odk-entities.md

 As of time of writing (March 2024), Entities in ODK are working and more or less implemented, but not yet in wide use or well debugged.

-# Use of Entities with FMTM
+## Use of Entities with FMTM

-In FMTM, we want to:
+In osm-fieldwork / FMTM, we want to:

 - Be aware of features that have already been mapped
   - the ODK map views don't yet support styling features differently